7th Texas Infantry Regiment

-The 7th Texas Infantry Regiment was a unit of Confederate States Army infantry volunteers organized in 1861 that fought mostly in the Army of Tennessee during the American Civil War.
-The regiment was captured at Fort Donelson in 1862 and sent to Northern prison camps.
-After the survivors were exchanged and new recruits added, the regiment was reconstituted and fought at Raymond, Jackson, Chickamauga, Missionary Ridge, and Ringgold Gap in 1863.
-The unit served in the Atlanta campaign and at Franklin, Nashville, Averasborough, and Bentonville in 1864–1865.
-The regiment's 65 survivors surrendered to William Tecumseh Sherman's Federal forces on 26 April 1865.
+The 7th Texas Infantry Regiment, also known as "Gregg's regiment", was an infantry formation of the Confederate States Army in the Western theater of the American Civil War.

+The regiment was captured at Fort Donelson and sent to Northern prison camps.
+After the survivors were exchanged and new recruits added, the regiment was reconstituted and fought at Raymond, Jackson, Chickamauga, Missionary Ridge, and Ringgold Gap.
+It served in the Atlanta campaign and at Franklin, Nashville, Averasborough, and Bentonville.
+Surviving members of the regiment were paroled at Greensboro, North Carolina, on May 1, 1865.

 History

 Formation

 In 1861, John Gregg, a district judge from Fairfield, Texas was appointed colonel with authority to raise an infantry regiment.
 On 2 October 1861, nine companies were formed into a regiment at Marshall, Texas.
 The district attorney of Harrison County, Jeremiah M. Clough became lieutenant colonel and the chief justice of McLennan County, Hiram B. Granbury became major.
 The new regiment rode a train to Shreveport, Louisiana and marched from there to Memphis, Tennessee.
 It was mustered into the Confederate States Army on 10 November 1861 at Hopkinsville, Kentucky.
 Between that date and February 1862, 130 soldiers died of disease at camp.